Skip navigation

 The hematocrit is almost always done as part of a complete blood count (CBC).

-Your health care provider may recommend this test if you have signs of or are at risk for anemia.
-These include having:
+Your health care provider may recommend this test if you have signs of anemia or a condition that increases your risk for anemia.
+These include:

 Normal Results